Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Introduction

-To address these challenges mentioned above, we present a novel Graph Neural Network (GNN) based sequence classification model named Hypergraph Attention Network (\sht).
-Our method relies on the hypothesis that structurally similar sequences would be under similar classes, and sequences are similar if they have similar subsequences.
-To properly depict the structural-based similarity between sequences, we present them in a hypergraph setting, representing sequences as hyperedges connecting their subsequences as nodes.
-In this way, we construct a hypergraph from all sequences.
-A hypergraph is a unique model of a graph with hyperedges.
-Unlike a regular graph where the degree of each edge is 2, hyperedge is degree-free; it can connect an arbitrary number of nodes \cite{Bretto, Aktas2021, Aktas2021a}.
-Then, we develop a \sht\ consisting of a novel two-level attention-based neural network that generates the representations of sequences as hyperedges.
-Our proposed \sht\ can capture complex relationships among the sequences and generate a robust representation of them by discovering and emphasizing the important parts of a sequence using a two-level attention mechanism.
+In order to overcome the aforementioned challenges for sequence classification, we propose a novel Hypergraph Attention Network model, namely \sht.
+Our approach is built on the assumption that sequences sharing structural similarities tend to belong to the same classes, and sequences can be considered similar if they contain similar subsequences.
+To effectively capture the structural similarities between sequences, we represent them in a hypergraph framework, where the sequences are depicted as hyperedges that connect their respective subsequences as nodes.
+This construction allows us to create a single hypergraph encompassing all the sequences in the dataset.
+Unlike a standard graph where the degree of each edge is 2, hyperedge is degree-free; it can connect an arbitrary number of nodes \cite{Bretto, Aktas2021, Aktas2021a}.
+To enhance the representation of sequences and capture complex relationships among them, we introduce a novel \sht\ architecture that employs a three-level attention-based neural network.
 Unlike regular NNs (i.e., RNN) that can only capture local information, \sht\ is more robust as it can capture both local (within the sequence) and global (between sequences) information from the sequence data.
-Moreover, while traditional GNNs with regular graphs are limited to a passing message mechanism between two nodes, this hypergraph setting assists GNNs in learning a much more robust representation of sequences with a message-passing mechanism not only between two nodes but between many nodes and also between nodes and hyperedges.
+Moreover, while traditional Graph Neural Networks (GNNs) with standard graphs are limited to a message-passing mechanism between two nodes, this hypergraph setting assists GNNs in learning a much more robust representation of sequences with a message-passing mechanism not only between two nodes but between many nodes and also between nodes and hyperedges.